AdirRahamim/CLAF/README.md

 ## Results

-Our model achieves the following clean accuracy and robustness on the CIFAR-10 dataset:
+Our model achieves the following clean and robust accuracy on the CIFAR-10 dataset:

 | Model              |    Accuracy     |   robustness   |
 | ------------------ |---------------- | ---------------- |